LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

 We start by setting the parameters for the halo exchange by using default values or values provided via command line input.
-These parameters determine the size of the mesh, the width of the halo, the number of field variables and the number of cycles.
+These parameters determine the size of the grid, the width of the halo, the number of grid variables and the number of cycles.

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp